MRI-Guided Biopsies or Biopsy

 When you receive the local anesthetic to numb the skin, you will feel a slight pin prick from the needle.
 The area will become numb within a short time.
 You may feel some pressure when the biopsy needle is inserted.
 As tissue samples are taken, you will hear clicks from the sampling instrument.

 After your MRI-Guided Biopsy

-If you experience swelling and bruising following your biopsy, you may be instructed to take an over-the-counter pain reliever and to use a cold pack.
+If you experience swelling and bruising following your biopsy, you may be instructed to take an over-the-counter, non-aspirin pain reliever and to use a cold pack.
+Cold packs are provided in the Breast Center.
+All breast biopsy pts are taken to the Breast Center for a low-compression mammogram to verify the placement of the marker.
+It is also to note the changes in the breast.
 Although temporary bruising is normal, you should contact your physician if you experience excessive swelling, bleeding, drainage, redness or heat in the breast.
 You should avoid strenuous activity for 24 hours after returning home, but then usually you can resume normal activities.

 The samples are examined in the laboratory by a pathologist to determine if cancer cells are present.
 A detailed report from the lab will be sent to your physician, who will share the results with you.

 Scheduling and Directions